Wall Street rallies as its roller-coaster ride whips back upward after Trump pauses more tariffs

 Yields have been climbing for bond markets around the developed world, particularly in Japan, where a recent auction of longer-term bonds found relatively few buyers.
 But analysts said worries eased a bit after Japan’s finance ministry sent a questionnaire to bond investors that they took as a signal of efforts to calm the market.

-In stock markets abroad, European indexes rose, while Asian indexes were mixed.
+In stock markets abroad, European indexes mostly rose, while Asian indexes were mixed.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.